Kopernicus/Kopernicus/README.md

 New in this latest version release-174:

 1.)
 New parameters added related to scaling Kerbal scale bodies automatically to real world densities (such as the stock system).
 Please see the config file or GUI for a description of each parameter.
+They are designed to be used alongside a rescale mod like Sigma Dimensions.
 If you don't want to play with a real world density system (most don't) you can just ignore this.

 2.)
 Reorganize the GUI to be more sensibly arranged (boolean/checkbox options up top, always).